Tesla Model S based Shooting BrakeCoachbuilding

-A short video on coach-building and the design work for the Tesla Model S Shooting Brake conversion.
+A short video on coach-building and the design work for the Tesla Model S Shooting Brake conversion, shot at our friends of Remetzcar.

 The design methodology we applied whilst working on the coach-built Tesla Model S Shooting Brake conversion.